- Download our Moving to Bangkok Guide (PDF)

 Indoor activities for kids in Bangkok

-There is also a wide range of museums in Bangkok, dedicated to everything from the human body to Batman – although some of them would be better suited to older children.
+There is also a wide range of museums in Bangkok dedicated to everything from the human body to Batman – although some of them would be better suited to older children.
 Those wanting a family-friendly way to learn about their new home should visit the Museum of Siam.
-Set in a neoclassical building, its combination of old and ultra-modern influences create a fascinating journey into Thai history and culture.
+Set in a neoclassical building, its combination of old and ultra-modern influences creates a fascinating journey into Thai history and culture.

 ►Education and Schools in Thailand gives a good overview of the national schooling system.